hungsu/quartz/content/notes/videogame.md

 ---
 title: "Videogame"
 ---
-The first videogame I ever played was likely a Pac-Man rip-off on my family's 486DX-33, on MS-DOS.
+The first videogame I ever played was likely a Pac-Man rip-off when I was around 4 years old, on the family [computer](notes/computer).

-These days I'm playing games like [[Elden Ring]] on my ASUS 13" laptop.
+These days I'm playing games like [[Elden Ring]].